Purchasing Your Solar PV System

-Before you decide to install solar PV it is important to determine if solar is a viable solution for you home.
-How much solar generating sunlight does your roof receive?, what is the best size and type of system?, are there any government incentives available in your area?
+Before you decide to install solar PV, it is essential to determine if solar is a viable solution for your home.
+How much solar generating sunlight does your roof receive?
+What is the best size and type of system?
+Are there any government incentives available in your area?

 2: Contact your power company